Paper Details

 Abstract

-This study looks into the variety and abundance of micromycetes in the rhizosphere soils of selected crops (Zea mays, Saccharum officinarum) and vegetables (Raphanus sativus, Daucus carota, Solanum lycopersicum, and Solanum tuberosum) in Faisalabad and Pattoki, Pakistan.
-A total of 18 fungal species were discovered, including five orders, eight families, and eight genera.
-The Eurotiales order and Trichocomaceae family were the most common, with Penicillium as the leading genus.
-Aspergillus niger, A. flavus, and Penicillium simplicissimum were among the most common fungal species found in both regions.
-However, geographical differences were observed: Penicillium nalgiovense and Rhizoctonia solani were exclusive to Faisalabad, whilst Rhizopus oryzae and Talaromyces flavus were only discovered in Pattoki.
-This study demonstrates the importance of fungal variety in the rhizosphere for agricultural productivity.
+This study examines the diversity and frequency of micromycetes in the rhizosphere soils of selected crops (Zea mays, Saccharum officinarum) and vegetables (Raphanus sativus, Daucus carota, Solanum lycopersicum, and Solanum tuberosum) in Faisalabad and Pattoki, Pakistan.
+Faisalabad's clayey silt and silty sand soil is ideal for crops, while Pattoki's alluvial soil supports both vegetables and crops effectively.
+A total of 18 fungal species were identified across 5 orders, 8 families, and eight genera, with Eurotiales as the dominant order and Penicillium as the leading genus.
+Key species such as Aspergillus niger, A. flavus, and Penicillium simplicissimum were prevalent in both locations, while Penicillium nalgiovense and Rhizoctonia solani were exclusive to Faisalabad, and Rhizopus oryzae and Talaromyces flavus were reported from Pattoki only.
+This comparative analysis is crucial for understanding the influence of soil composition on microbial diversity, shedding light on its impact on soil fertility, plant health, and agricultural sustainability.
+It provides a basis for efficient soil management, disease prevention, and improved crop productivity, while also contributing to microbial ecology research with applications in biocontrol, organic farming, and environmental conservation.

 We Welcome Latest Research Articles In Field Of Botany The Pakistan Journal of Botany is an international journal ....
 Read More